A Bay of Islands doctor failed to diagnose meningococcal disease in a child who died just a few hours after visiting an after-hours GP.

 But an investigation into the death has found the diagnosis could also have been missed if the baby was seen by another doctor.

-GPs are being reminded to be more vigilant when it comes to the deadly illness after the tragedy.
+GPs are now being reminded to be more vigilant when it comes to the deadly illness in the wake of the tragedy.

 Northland Primary Healthcare clinical director Kyle Eggleton led the investigation into whether an on-call doctor at Bay of Islands Hospital made mistakes in diagnosing and treating the child on October 14.

-'First and foremost the death of a child is a tragedy and no amount of investigating is going to ease the sorrow the family feel," Dr Eggleton said.
+"First and foremost the death of a child is a tragedy and no amount of investigating is going to ease the sorrow the family feel,'' Dr Eggleton acknowledged.

-Making the correct diagnosis of meningococcal septicaemia was difficult, especially in early presentations, "and the clinicians reviewing the case felt that the diagnosis could also have been missed if the baby had been seen by another doctor".
+He added that making the "correct diagnosis'' of meningococcal septicaemia was difficult, especially in early presentations, "and the clinicians reviewing the case felt that the diagnosis could also have been missed if the baby had been seen by another doctor''.

-The sentinel event investigation by Te Tai Tokerau PHO and Northland District Health Board has also led to Northland PHOs offering ongoing professional development for all GPs which would include improved documentation, follow-up planning and management in the after-hours setting.
+The sentinel event investigation by Te Tai Tokerau PHO and Northland District Health Board has also led to Northland PHOs offering ongoing professional development for all general practitioners which would include improved documentation, follow-up planning and management in the after-hours setting.